 Infusion of seville peels (≈40% alc.)

 I began by picking a role model which was Campari & Cynar.
 The next step was to find a sugar content and scale it to my test volume which is 100 mL.
 I went with a 280 g/L sugar content which means that I only needed 28 grams for the test batches.
-The volume 28 grams of sugar displaces is 28 / 1.578 (density of sucrose) with is 17.74 mL.
+The volume 28 grams of sugar displaces is 28 / 1.578 (density of sucrose) which is 17.74 mL.
 This means I have 82.26 mL to fill up.

 I don’t try to fix this.
 I just start again.
 28 grams of sugar and 25 mL of quinine infusion and then 57.26 mL of water.
 Its definitely getting where it needs to be as far as gustatory-bitterness goes.